-It is also the perfect next step for already-licensed, newer riders who are looking to improve their skills as well as riders that have recently returned to riding after years off.
+Developed by Total Control Training, the Intermediate Riding Clinic / CMSP 1-Day Premier Course is the perfect next step for newer riders who are looking to improve their skills as well as riders that have recently returned to riding after years off.
 This course includes both classroom and on-cycle instruction.

-The 1-Day Premier Course is based on the most current research in rider safety, utilizes modern training methods and has been proven to enhance student outcomes.
-Although designed primarily as a safety course, the course is also challenging and fun.
-It is completed in one 8-hour day.
-We will provide one of our training motorcycles for use during the course or students may choose to ride their own motorcycles/scooters.
+The IRC/1DPC is based on the most current research in rider safety, utilizes modern training methods and has been proven to enhance student outcomes.
+Although designed primarily as a safety course, the course is also challenging and fun and it is completed in one 8-hour day.

 What It Covers